w181496/My-CTF-Challenges/Balsn-CTF-2019/README.md

 <br>

-But we sholud find a way to bypass the strict regex rule first.
+But the gopher payload is toooooo long, we sholud find a way to bypass the strict regex rule first.

 If you try to search all PHP functions that satisfy the regex rule and length limit, you will find a useful function: `getenv()`.